ub-cavas/AutowareAuto/src/planning/recordreplay_planner/design/recordreplay_planner-design.md

 Inputs:

 * `VehicleKinematicState.msg` is the state that gets recorded
-* `BoundingBoxArray.msg` is a list of bounding boxes of obstacles
+* `DetectedObjects.msg` is a list of bounding boxes of obstacles

 Outputs: